Netflix June 2018 new releases: the best movies and TV shows streaming this month

 Monday 11th June

-Blue Planet II David Attenborough’s powerful agenda-setting documentary comes to Netflix after first airing on the BBC last year
+Planet Earth II David Attenborough’s powerful documentary comes to Netflix after first airing on the BBC in 2016

 Friday 15th June